 Action number Short description 2.
-Exemption and clearar ce levels [national uniformity] IRRS module number 1 Summary report section 1.1; 11.3; 13.1 IAEA safety standard requirement(s) safety 2.5 The governmerovision for an effecti safety.
-This framework equirement 2: Establishment of a from the shall promulgate laws and stature governmental, legal and regulator for safety shall set out the following utes to make ry framework for 900 [] ease from regulatory control 6, ent 8: Exemption and clearance: requirement(s) 3.12 The regulatory body shall approve which sources, including materials and objects, within notified or authorized practices may be cleared from regulatory control, using as the basis for such approval the criteria for clearance specified in Schedule I or any clearance levels specified by the regulatory body on the basis of these criteria.
+Exemption and clearar nce levels [national uniformity] IRRS module number 1 Summary report section 1.1; 11.3; 13.1 IAEA safety standard requirement(s) GSR Part 1 (Rev. 1) - Requirement 2: Establishment of a framework for safety 2.5 The government shall promulgate laws and statutes to make provision for an effective governmental, legal and regulatory framework for safety.
+This framework for safety shall set out the following: [] (17) The criteria for rel ease from regulatory control GSR Part 3 - Requirem ent 8: Exemption and clearance: 3.12 The regulatory body shall approve which sources, including materials and objects, within notified or authorized practices may be cleared from regulatory control, using as the basis for such approval the criteria for clearance specified in Schedule I or any clearance levels specified by the regulatory body on the basis of these criteria.
 By means of this approval, the regulatory body shall ensure that sources that have been cleared from regulatory control do not again become subject to the requirements for notification, registration or licensing unless it so specifies.
-Context levels.
-For example, the variations in the exemp are no unified/agreed exemption are ere are no exemptions on import an otion levels between States.
-Jurisdic vels only upon application. d there are Action to perform Schedule I of GSR Part jurisdictions to incorpo clearance into their leg ition is proposing to incorporate by 3, which, when implemented, will re rate the provisions in GSR Part 3 for all and regulatory frameworks.
-The national adoption of the exempt equire all exemptions and ction to promote national uniformity hat the ARPANS Regulations be ame clearance outlined in GSR Part 3. nded to give Deadline Mid 2020 Ph.
-Organisation/person responsible RHC/ARPANSA 207
+Context Across Australia, there are no unified/agreed exemption and clearance levels.
+For example, there are no exemptions on import and there are variations in the exemption levels between States.
+Jurisdictions typically determine clearance levels only upon application.
+Action to perform The draft NDRP 2nd Edition is proposing to incorporate by reference Schedule I of GSR Part 3, which, when implemented, will require all jurisdictions to incorporate the provisions in GSR Part 3 for exemptions and clearance into their legal and regulatory frameworks.
+ARPANSA to facilitate the national adoption of the exemption and clearance levels as part of its function to promote national uniformity.
+ARPANSA to propose that the ARPANS Regulations be amended to give effect to provisions for clearance outlined in GSR Part 3.
+Deadline Mid 2020 Organisation/person responsible RHC/ARPANSA